 Set up:

-NOTE:
+NOTE: The extraction setup requires an insulated container filled with ice.
+Solvents include methanol, chloroform extracted water and 2:1 chloroform:methanol.
+All solvents should be placed on ice so that they are cold by the time the extractions are started.
+The samples also go on ice, so that everything remains cold.

 Rinse all tubes and PTFE lined caps 3 times with methanol and then 3 times with chloroform.
 One centrifuge tube and one 15 ml vial with a cap is needed for each extraction.